 The requirements for graduation from Clark University are very straightforward.
 You must complete:

-- the requirements of Clark's Program of Liberal Studies (to ensure the breadth of a liberal arts education);
+- Clark's Program of Liberal Studies (to ensure the breadth of a liberal arts education);

-- an academic major (to ensure depth in at least one field of study), usually including a capstone course that serves as the culmination of your academic career;
+- An academic major (to ensure depth in at least one field of study), usually including a capstone course that serves as the culmination of your academic career; and

-- and a total of 32 units (one course equals one unit) with a minimum cumulative grade-point average of 2.0.
+- A total of 32 units (one course equals one unit) with a minimum cumulative grade-point average of 2.0.
 This must be accomplished while meeting Clark's residency requirement.

 Can I get credit for work done at other colleges while still in high school?

 If you have completed college courses in high school and wish to have them considered for academic credit, have an official transcript for the previously completed college coursework sent directly to Clark, or bring to Academic Advising a course description or syllabus for each college-level course you would like considered for waivers of specific requirements.
 Generally, students may receive a maximum of 4.0 units of advanced standing credit.